CriticalFlaw/TF2HUD-Fixes/README.md

 - Added shortcut keys for navigating between multiple screens.
 - Added support for [Hypnootize's Crosshair Pack](https://github.com/Hypnootize/TF2-Hud-Crosshairs) (enabled in **scripts/hudlayout.res**).
 - Added support for transparent viewmodels (also enabled in **scripts/hudlayout.res**).
-- Fixed the Engineer's destruction menu not being vertically aligned with the build menu.
-- Player model on the Loadout and Class Selection screens can now be manipulated.
+- Player model on the Loadout screen can now be manipulated.
-- Removed the background panel seen when the match HUD is enabled.
 - Updated item icons to use higher quality images.
-- Updated item meters and counters to use #base for easier management.
 - Updated the look of damage numbers, player health, spectator view and the killfeed.
 - Visual changes throughout the HUD for better visual consistency.